astropy/astropy/docs/utils/data.rst

 Astronomical calculations often require the use of a large number of different processes on different machines with a shared home filesystem.
 This can pose certain complexities.
-In particular, if the many different processes attempt to download a file simultaneous this can overload a server or trigger security systems.
+In particular, if the many different processes attempt to download a file simultaneously this can overload a server or trigger security systems.
 The parallel access to the home directory can also trigger concurrency problems in the Astropy data cache, though we have tried to minimize these.
 We therefore recommend the following guidelines:

  * Write a simple script that sets ``astropy.utils.iers.conf.auto_download = True`` and then accesses all cached resources your code will need, including source name lookups and IERS tables.
-Run it on the head node from time to time (at least twice a month) to ensure all data is up to date.
+Run it on the head node from time to time (frequently enough to beat the timeout ``astropy.utils.iers.conf.auto_max_age``, which defaults to 30 days) to ensure all data is up to date.

  * Make an Astropy config file (see :ref:`astropy_config`) that sets ``astropy.utils.iers.conf.auto_download = False`` so that the worker jobs will